netzob/netzob/netzob/doc/documentation/source/tutorials/get_started.rst

 channel #netzob on Freenode).

-If you want to go further and `start contributing <http://www.netzob.org/development>`_ to Netzob, that's perfect.
+If you want to go further and `start contributing <http://www.netzob.org/development>`_ to Netzob, that is perfect.
 There are many simple or complex tasks everyone can do: translation, documentation, bug fix, feature proposal or implementation.